tsevdos/codehub-react/bite-sized-learning/react-code-smells/presentation/presentation.md

 # Components with too many props

 - harder to read and maintain
-- easier to undestand code
+- harder to compose
-- less side effects (useEffects) and state

 ---

 # How to fix components with too many props

-- buld and compose smaller components
+- create and compose smaller components

 ---